-8. In this category only, the ruling about performing only once in an event may be waived for a school student who plays a different instrument in another ensemble entered by a different teacher, OR if the musician is a bonafide member of both a community group and a school group performing in the same event.
+8. Except for Event 283 - School Chamber Music - in this category only, the ruling about performing only once in an event may be waived for a school student who plays a different instrument in another ensemble entered by a different teacher, OR if the musician is a bonafide member of both a community group and a school group performing in the same event.
 Written requests for a student to appear twice must come from the School at least one month in advance of the event affected, and the decision of Sydney Eisteddfod will be final.

 10. In school events, non-students are not permitted to perform accompaniment.

 11. Cross elevation of advanced juniors is allowed.